gawen947/wsn-tools/README.md

 frames) and UART interrupts.
 The repository only contains the abstraction code now.
 Complete example of firmwares will be added in the future.
 The firmware used for development uses a MRF24J40 transceiver driven by an AVR ATmega328P microcontroller.
-However it is not clean enough to be included in the repository.
+Albeit it is not clean enough to be included in the repository, an archive of the original firmwares is available on the main page.
 Other examples are welcome.

 TODO
 ----

-* Firmware examples with Contiki, TinyOS, ...
+* A firmware example.
 * Debug the still very experimental pcap-selector.
 * Add an ncurses user interface for pcap-selector.
-* Better documentation
+* Better documentation.
-* Check with other architectures (FreeBSD, Mac, Windows ?)
+* Check with other architectures (FreeBSD, Mac, Windows ?).
 * Add a command to replay a PCAP file.
 * Do not print informations directly to stdout with mac display functions.